YPatton86/calculator/README.md

     after clear entry with CE it will go back to AC then you can click on AC to clear the

-    CE clears and go back to the previous entry or 0 if no previous entry. e.g.
+    CE clears and goes back to the previous entry or 0 if no previous entry. e.g.
     15 + 24, then delete 24 with CE then 15 will be displayed.